shalivan/shalivan.github.io/_posts/RT/41-01-01-U4_RenderingAtmo.md

 [Unreal Rendering Features](/ue_rendering_features/)

+Sky is black and the sun is white

 # Light

 1 cd = 625 unitless
 1 cd = 1 lm/sr

 Candelas, it is unaffected by its cone angle.
 Lumens, its luminous power only applies to the solid angle affected by the light, in Steradians (sr).

 ### Units